picoruby/picoruby/README.md

 ### Roadmap

-mmruby is still developing halfway towards finishing as of 2020.
+PicoRuby is still developing halfway towards finishing as of 2020.

-See implementation roadmap on [issue/6](https://github.com/hasumikin/mmruby/issues/6)
+See implementation roadmap on [issue/6](https://github.com/hasumikin/picoruby/issues/6)

-### Contributing to mmruby
+### Contributing to PicoRuby

 Fork, fix, then send a pull request.